Brief Company Histories

 Rembrandt Intaglio Printing Co.

-The company was formed in 1895 by Storey Brothers of Lancaster (calico printers and sail and cloth makers) on the advice of Karl Klic.
-Technical development was under the direction of Klic and Samuel Fawcett, a former Storey Bros employee, and by 1900 Rembrandt was producing gravure prints commercially and in large quantities.
+The company was formed in 1895 by Storey Brothers of Lancaster (calico printers and sail and cloth makers) on the advice of artist, photographer, and engraver Karl Klic.
+Technical development was carried out under the direction of Klic and Samuel Fawcett, a former Storey Bros employee, and by 1900 Rembrandt was producing gravure prints commercially and in large quantities.
 The firm enjoyed a de facto monopoly for several years.
-Examples of work produced at Rembrandt at the turn of the century include the exquisite Burlington Art Miniatures, made for The Fine Arts Publishing Co.
+Examples of the work produced at Rembrandt at the turn of the century are the exquisite Burlington Art Miniatures, made for The Fine Arts Publishing Co.
 Ltd. of London.
-After WWI the monopoly crumbled as other gravure printers began to compete, using newer methods and offering a wider range of products.
-In an attempt to reinvent itself, the company moved to London in 1926, but was relatively unsuccessful in developing new techniques.
-It was sold to Sun Engraving Co. in 1932.
+The monopoly crumbled after WWI as other gravure printers began to compete, using newer methods and offering a wider range of products.
+Rembrandt Intaglio moved to London in 1926 in an attempt to reinvent itself, but was relatively unsuccessful in developing new techniques.
+The company was bought by the Sun Engraving Co. in 1932 and renamed Rembrandt Photogravure Ltd.

 Rembrandt Photogravure Ltd.

-In 1932 Sun Engraving Co. of Watford acquired the Storey Brothers’ interest in Rembrandt Intaglio Printing when the Storeys made the decision to revert to producing strictly textiles.
+In 1932 Sun Engraving Co. of Watford acquired the Storey Brothers’ interest in Rembrandt Intaglio Printing Co. when the Storeys made the decision to revert to producing strictly textiles.
 Sun Engraving moved the company from London to Watford, turned it into a sheet-fed gravure operation with modern equipment, and gave the firm its new name.
-Rembrandt Photogravure continued to operate as a separate entity in its new premises, producing high-quality art reproductions in colour, until it was folded into Sun Printers Ltd., also of Watford, in 1961.
+Rembrandt Photogravure continued to operate as a separate entity in its new premises, producing high-quality art reproductions in colour, until 1961, when it was folded into Sun Printers Ltd., formerly the printing operation of the Sun Engraving Co.

 Studio Sun

-Studio Sun was incorporated by Sun Engraving in 1931 as a photographic studio, and was located at 49a Blandford Street, London.
-As ‘photographers to the printed page’, the studio specialised in fashion and art photography, and also produced some of the pictures in Sun Engraving’s promotional magazine Illustration.
+Studio Sun was incorporated as a photographic studio in 1931 by Sun Engraving, and was located at 49a Blandford Street, London.
+As ‘photographers to the printed page,’ the studio specialised in fashion and art photography, and also produced some of the pictures in Sun Engraving’s promotional magazine Illustration.
 One of its later employees, W.J.
-Pilkington (a colour photography specialist and member of the Royal Photographic Society), became manager of Studio Sun and purchased the firm from Sun Engraving in 1951.
-To see examples of Studio Sun work, go to the Links page on this site.
+Pilkington (a colour photography specialist and member of the Royal Photographic Society), became manager of Studio Sun, and purchased the firm from Sun Engraving in 1951.

 Sun Engraving Co.
 Ltd.

-In 1911 the name ‘Sun Engraving Co.’ became available, and Edward Hunter and his partners used the name for a new firm they established at Milford House, just off the Strand in London.
+In 1911, the name ‘Sun Engraving Co.’ became available.
+(Find out more about the name and the company’s visual identity by clicking on: the name.)
+Edward Hunter and his partners adopted this name for a new engraving firm they established at Milford House, just off the Strand, in London.

-In 1919, while retaining Milford House as its London head office, Sun Engraving absorbed André Sleigh & Anglo, consolidated all production operations under one roof at Whippendell Road, Watford, in the premises that had formerly been known as Menpes Printing and Engraving Co., and began using the Sun Engraving name exclusively.
-The newly updated works were ‘christened’ in July 1919 with a sit-down luncheon for all staff, who by that time numbered close to a thousand.
+In 1919, while retaining Milford House as the company’s London head office, Sun Engraving absorbed André, Sleigh & Anglo, consolidated all production operations under one roof at Whippendell Road, Watford, in the premises that had formerly been known as Menpes Printing and Engraving Co., and began using the Sun Engraving name exclusively.
+The newly updated works were ‘christened’ in July 1919 with a sit-down luncheon for all staff, who by then numbered close to a thousand.

-During World War II much of the Allies’ propaganda material as well as all the manuals of aerial reconnaissance photographs used for the invasion of Europe were produced by Sun Engraving.
-The firm also got involved in the production of munitions, and in activities connected with the production of the atomic bomb.
+During World War II, much of the Allies’ propaganda material, four years of crucial colour-coded charts for emergency ship-to-ship signals for the Admiralty, and all the manuals of aerial reconnaissance photographs used for the invasion of Europe were produced by Sun Engraving.
+The firm was also heavily involved in the production of munitions and in activities connected with the production of the atomic bomb.

-The owners sold their burgeoning printing operations in 1945, at the end of the war, for just over £1 million.
-The engraving company that remained continued in business until 1968, when it was sold to C. & E. Layton Ltd. and ceased operations at the Whippendell Road site.
+Sun Engraving, solely an engraving company once again, continued in business until 1968, when it was sold to C. & E. Layton Ltd. and ceased operations at the Whippendell Road site.

 Sun Printers Ltd.

-In 1945 Sun Engraving Co., having grown very large, decided to sell its printing operations.
-The directors finally settled on the family firm of Hazell Watson & Viney of Aylesbury, which then formed the Hazell Sun Group as a holding company for its various production facilities.
-Between 1945 and 1965 Sun Printers continued to earn a reputation for its innovations, pioneering the application of electronics to rotary gravure printing (including colour scanning to produce separations, and electronic register control on the press), and researching and developing new kinds of inks.
-In 1962 the firm obtained the contract to produce the first-ever weekly colour magazine for a newspaper, The Sunday Times Colour Magazine.
-Employment at Sun Printers peaked at that point with more than 3,600 people on the payroll.
+In 1945 Sun Engraving’s massive printing operations were split off from the engraving operations and sold to the family firm of Hazell, Watson & Viney of Aylesbury, which then formed the Hazell-Sun Group as a holding company for its various production facilities.
+The Whippendell Road facility was renamed Sun Printers Ltd. and entered into a period of ambitious expansion.
+Between 1945 and 1965, Sun Printers continued Sun Engraving’s tradition of innovation, pioneering the application of electronics to rotary gravure printing (including colour scanning to produce separations, and electronic register control on the press), and researching and developing new kinds of inks.
+In 1962, the firm obtained the contract to produce the first-ever weekly colour magazine for a British newspaper.
+The Sunday Times Colour Magazine proved a huge success.
+Employment at Sun Printers peaked in 1963 with more than 3,600 people on the payroll.